Raiondesu/vuse-rx/docs/api/use-rx-state.md

     console.log('This is logged only once');
     console.log('These are all reducers defined above, unchanged:', reducers);
     console.log('This is an initial reactive state:', state);
-    console.log('This is a map of all actions to their secific observables:', actions$);
+    console.log('This is a map of all actions to their specific observables:', actions$);
     console.log('This context can be used to create an error or to complete the observable:', context);

     // By the way, state$ is just merged actions$,